Advice on recognition of my qualifications

 • Recognition of academic qualifications

-The purpose of academic recognition is to align foreign examination certificates and academic courses of study with the German education system.
+The purpose of academic recognition is to align foreign school examination certificates with the German education system.
 For example, it may be necessary to obtain recognition in order to gain admission onto a course of studies or vocational training.
 The recognition authority in Brandenburg is the State Education Authority in Cottbus.
-For further information, go to: http://www.schulaemter.brandenburg.de/sixcms/detail.php/bb2.c.457919.de

 • Recognition of professional qualifications

-In the field of professional qualifications, a distinction is made between regulated and unregulated professions.
-Applications to obtain recognition of professional qualifications in the unregulated sector are usually made to the relevant chamber (the Chamber of Industry and Commerce, the Chamber of Skilled Crafts, the Chamber of Agriculture, etc.).
-In the case of regulated professions, applications should be made to the competent body responsible for granting authorisation to enter or practise a profession.
+In recognising professional qualifications, a distinction is made between regulated and non-regulated professions.
+The application for recognition of professional qualifications in the non-regulated area must be submitted to the relevant chambers (Chamber of Commerce and Industry, Chamber of Skilled Crafts, Chamber of Agriculture, etc.).
+In the case of regulated professions, the application is submitted to the authority responsible for granting authorisation to enter or practise a profession.

 The most important laws governing recognition of qualifications